-If you are sensing that your staff is getting burned out or are losing high quality teachers, it is time to reevaluate how you are supporting your staff.
+With everything going on, it is not a surprise that teachers are feeling burned out.
+You might be sensing that your staff is getting burned out or are losing high-quality teachers.
+Now is time to reevaluate how you are supporting your staff.
 Here are some ways to get started:

 - Get a Pulse on How Your Staff is Feeling– Send out an anonymous survey to all staff to see what is their biggest causes of stress and burnout.
 It may look different for each district.
 Once you have the data, it is time to do something with it.

 - Give Teachers More Autonomy over Curriculum– Give teachers the latitude to come together to determine the essential lessons and teach those.
 Allow other time for remediation and enrichment.